jaime-s5/crypto-chart-plotter/README.md

 ### Chart(pair, [, options])

-Creates a chart with the given crypto pair, if no optional parameters are given, it will default to the last day, if no interval is given, it will selecte it automatically.
+Creates a chart with the given crypto pair, if no optional parameters are given, it will default to the last day, if no interval is given, it will select it automatically.

+The chart has two subtraces, in the upper trace, the candlestick chart and in the lower trace, the volume chart.

-- `pair`: `<str>` Symbol of the cripto-coin pair '<crypto>eur'
+- `pair`: `<str>` Symbol of the cripto-coin pair '\<crypto>eur'
 - `options`:
   - `start_date`: `<str>` Start date for the chart 'dd/mm/YYYY'
   - `end_date`: `<str>`End date for the chart 'dd/mm/YYYY'